lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * SCHC C/D: Static Context Header Compression Compressor/Decompressor.
 A mechanism used in both sides, at the Dev and at the network to achieve Compression/Decompression of headers.
 SCHC C/D uses SCHC rules to perform compression and decompression.

-* SCHC Fragment: A SCHC packet that has been split using the fragmentation protocol defined in this document, see {{Frag}}.
+* SCHC Fragment: A data unit that carries a subset of a SCHC packet.
+SCHC Fragmentation is needed when the size of a SCHC packet exceeds the available payload size of the underlying L2 technology data unit.see {{Frag}}.

 ~~~~